 Attitude is thought.
 Whatever native self-confidence or self-worth issues we might have, however much we might struggle with imposter syndrome, whatever sense of grace or clumsiness we possess, whatever setbacks we have or identify as setbacks, how we think about it all makes a difference.
 It can take an “I’m no good at this” or “I can’t do this” and change it to “I’m still learning this” and “I can’t do this yet” (or better, “I’ll be able to do this soon”).
 Fencing, no matter what sort you’re pursuing, is difficult; it’s a complex way of thinking with movement.
 It takes time.

 Bob Ross, the famous television painter, said “Talent is a pursued interest.
 Anything that you’re willing to practice, you can do,” and he was right.
 That fencer that you see whom you find gifted, who makes it all look easy, whose movement and tactics inspire, got where they are through hard work.
 Maybe they were precocious physically, but they too had to learn; they too made mistakes; they too struggled.
 They got to where they are because they didn’t give up.
 The best fencers recognize that the learning never stops.

 An attitude that takes into account the mileposts, not just the destination, and realizes and accepts that parts of the path are bumpy, parts steep, parts easy, that some stretches are longer than others, will suffer less and get more out of the trip.
-Approached this way, it can be easier to focus on where you are now, on the new skill you’re working on, and not how much further you have to go and all that you haven’t mastered.
+Approached this way, it can be easier to focus on where you are now, on the new skill you’re working on, and not how much farther you have to go and all that you haven’t mastered.
 With practice, it’s possible not only to be present in the moment, focused on the task in front of you at this specific time, but enjoy it too.

 Theory and Practice